SalomePlatform/adao/doc/en/theory.rst

-To complete the description, we can represent the data assimilation process in a dynamics specific way using a temporal scheme, which describes the action of the evolution (:math:`M` or :math:`\tilde{M}`) and observation (:math:`H` or :math:`\tilde{H}`) operators during the discrete simulation.
-A possible representation is as follows:
+To complete the description, we can represent the data assimilation process in a dynamics specific way using a temporal scheme, which describes the action of the evolution (:math:`M` or :math:`\tilde{M}`) and observation (:math:`H` or :math:`\tilde{H}`) operators during the discrete simulation and the recursive estimation of the state (:math:`\mathbf{x}`).
+A possible representation is as follows, particularly appropriate for iterative Kalman filtering algorithms:

   .. _schema_d_AD_temporel:
   .. image:: images/schema_temporel_KF.png